jadeforrest/blog/content/posts/2022-06-10--role-definition/index.md

 1. Have each person create a bunch of stickies, and then talk through each as you put them up.
 2. Or, you can have people put them up as they create them.
 Then review to make sure everyone agrees they are where you think they should be.

 I usually use the second approach, as it is a little more time-efficient.
-Basically anything you have ANY disagreement or want to discuss should be moved to the middle column.
+Basically anything you have ANY disagreement about or want to discuss should be moved to the middle column.

 Here's a messy version of how it might look after adding some responsibilities.
 In this example, both the Engineering Manager and Product Manager think they should be doing project reporting.
 And they've both worked in places before where their role was responsible for defining user stories for the team.